djoos-cookbooks/newrelic/README.md

 ### `newrelic_agent_java`
 This cookbook includes an LWRP for installing the java agent

-The `newrelic_agent_php` resource will handle the requirements to install php application monitoring.
+The `newrelic_agent_java` resource will handle the requirements to install java application monitoring.

 #### Actions